suryaansh2002/CS5344-Project/README.md

 After completing these steps, your environment should be set up correctly, and you can proceed with running the project's scripts.
 Remember to activate the virtual environment every time you start working on this project in a new terminal session.

-* Download the MMH150K Dataset, save into 'DATA' folder.
+1. Download the MMH150K Dataset, save into 'DATA' folder from [https://gombru.github.io/2019/10/09/MMHS/](https://gombru.github.io/2019/10/09/MMHS/).
+A manually annotated multimodal hate speech dataset formed by 150,000 tweets, each one of them containing text and an image.

-* Run the EfficientNet-biLSTM model.
+2. Run the EfficientNet-biLSTM model.
 ```bash
 python scripts/run_efficientnet_bilstm.py
 ```
-* Run the MobileNet-roBERTa model.
+3. Run the MobileNet-roBERTa model.
 ```bash
 python scripts/run_mobilenet_roberta.py
 ```